ypj0202/FAIR-Storage/README.md

 # FAIRified Data and Ontology Repository
 This repository contains FAIRified data and ontology files used for the FAIR course at the University of Twente for the academic year 2024-2025.
 # Table of contents
-- Metadata records from Fair data point
+- Metadata records from Fair data point(Main dataset: BAG-Address, Link dataset: EnergyLabel)
 - Semantic metadata model(e.g. dataset_SHACL.txt)
 - FAIRified dataset(nl-address-v1.rdf, energy-v1.rdf)
 - User-defined Ontology(ont.rdf)